About Yorkshire Heat Pumps

 - Biomass Boilers: 25,000kWh

-Tariffs will be increasing for heat pumps and biomass boilers, which it is hoped will breathe fresh life into the domestic RHI scheme, especially for biomass boilers which had seen tariffs fall every quarter since the scheme was launched in 2014.
+Tariffs have increased for heat pumps and biomass boilers, which it is hoped will breathe fresh life into the domestic RHI scheme, especially for biomass boilers which had seen tariffs fall every quarter since the scheme was launched in 2014.

-From Spring 2017, all heat pumps will require electricity meters to be installed so homeowners can monitor the system's electricity usage.
+It is expected that a new requirement is soon to be introduced - all heat pumps will soon require electricity meters to be installed so homeowners can monitor the system's electricity usage.
+We await an announcement when this requirement will be introduced.